osamsam321/StagePlayer/README.md

 # Stage Player

 Stage Player is a web-based music player application built around the Spotify Web API.
 It allows users to play and manage music directly from their Spotify account through an interactive interface.
-The app is built using TypeScript, Express, Nginx, React, and Docker to provide a smooth and scalable experience.
+The app is built using  Express, Nginx, React, and Docker to provide a smooth and scalable experience.

 ## Prerequisites